All-College Honors Program

 Introduction

 The All-College Honors Program is a learning community of excellent and motivated students who take interdisciplinary courses and enjoy abundant opportunities for social interaction and cultural enrichment.
-Because the Honors Program replaces the entire core curriculum, Honors students need not take any regular core courses or fulfill any core requirements.
+Because the Honors Program replaces the entire core curriculum, with the exception of FYE 101 which is a required course for undergraduate students, Honors students need not take any regular core courses or fulfill any core requirements.
 All majors can complete Honors, and even quadruple majors have done so.
-Please see the Honors website for a more detailed description of the Honors Program and its academic, co-curricular, social, and cultural opportunities at the All-College Honors' website
+Please see the Honors website for a more detailed description of the Honors Program and its academic, co-curricular, social, and cultural opportunities at the All-College Honors' website.

 Qualifications